 - Sleeping bags need to have a 15-degree warmth rating or warmer.
 Synthetic filled bags have the advantage of being warm even when wet.
 Down-fill sleeping bags are not appropriate for this course due to the wet conditions found in the backcountry.
 Should weigh less than 5 lbs.
-Big Agnes is a recommended brand. - Sleeping pads can be 3⁄4 to full size in length.
-They can be made of closed-cell foam or be inflatable.
+Big Agnes is a recommended brand. - Sleeping pads -They can be made of closed-cell foam or be inflatable.
 If you bring an inflatable pad you must bring a patch kit as well.
-Inflatable pads MUST have insulation.
+Inflatable pads MUST have insulation and should stretch the length of your body.
+Big.
 Big Agnes is a recommended brand. - Backpacks need to have a minimum capacity of 80 liters, should carry 45-60 lbs. comfortably.
 Side pockets are also a useful option.
 Osprey is a recommended brand.